-Learning in this course will be accomplished through fectures, in-class exercises understanding people's behaviour in organisations.
+Objectives: The purpose of this course is to provide students with an overview of AI in the business world.
+It presents organizational and societal view of how to use AI to obtain organizational efficiencies, increase individual effectiveness, gain competitive advantages, manage global organizations, and provide useful products and services to customers understanding people's behaviour in organisations.
 Students will study the behaviour of individuals and groups within organisations in order to gain both a theoretical understanding as well as practical knowledge that can be applied in a work setting.